open-telemetry/semantic-conventions/docs/database/redis.md

 **[7]:** For **Redis**, the value provided for `db.query.text` SHOULD correspond to the syntax of the Redis CLI.
 If, for example, the [`HMSET` command](https://redis.io/commands/hmset) is invoked, `"HMSET myhash field1 'Hello' field2 'World'"` would be a suitable value for `db.query.text`.

-**[8]:** Non-parameterized query text SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data, e.g. by redacting all literal values present in the query text.
-Parameterized query text SHOULD be collected by default (the query parameter values themselves are opt-in, see [`db.query.parameter.<key>`](../../docs/attributes-registry/db.md)).

-**[9]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
+**[8]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[10]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[9]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[11]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
+**[10]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
 If a parameter has no name and instead is referenced only by index, then `<key>` SHOULD be the 0-based index.